20 Top Dental Tips for 2019

 18. Varied Diet

 Having a balanced diet is not only great for your overall health but also does wonders for your smile.
 Maintaining a healthy and balanced diet helps to provide the body with key minerals and vitamins which in turn keeps your teeth strong and healthy.
 As mentioned before, some foods contain specific substances, such as calcium, which can help keep your teeth healthy and strong.
+Simply addressing what you consume on a weekly basis can help to provide your body with everything it needs for not only a great smile, but great overall health.

 19. Be Careful in Regards to Whitening Your Teeth